Guitar Techniques – 46 Essential Scale Patterns

 So, feel free to use the music for the first few variations, then practice applying the 1235 interval group to any note in the major scale without the music from there.

 Learning guitar techniques can often mean going beyond the fretboard and taking inspiration from other instruments.

 The 1235 scale pattern is a great example of this practice room approach.

 1235 Scale Patterns 1

 Here’s the ascending 12345 pattern ascending from each note in the C major scale.

-As you saw earlier, using triplet rhythms with a four-note scale pattern can move your playing into new directions in the woodshed.
+As you saw earlier, using triplet rhythms with a four-note scale pattern can move your playing into new directions.

 So, start with quarter or 8th notes with this pattern.

-Then, when that’s comfortable, move on to triplets to hear how that three-note rhythm alters the sound of this four-note scale pattern.
+Then, when that’s comfortable, move on to triplets to hear how a three-note rhythm alters the sound of a four-note scale pattern.